W.A.C. Bennett Dam Visitor Centre

 Peace River vital to powering B.C.

 In northeast British Columbia, near the town of Hudson's Hope, is Williston Reservoir, pictured above, the largest reservoir in the province.
 The Peace River flows out of the eastern edge of Williston through the Peace River Canyon.

 BC Hydro's Peace Canyon project includes the W.A.C.
 Bennett Dam and the associated Gordon M. Shrum Generating Station, and the Peace Canyon Dam, 23 kilometres downstream, which reuses water that has already generated electricity.

 The W.A.C.
-Bennett Dam Visitor Centre overlooks Williston Lake.
+Bennett Dam Visitor Centre overlooks Williston Reservoir.

 For details about the area, follow the links below:

 Need directions?
 View a map of BC Hydro recreation areas and get specific directions to the W.A.C.
 Bennett Dam Visitor Centre, 21 kilometres west of Hudson's Hope, and near Williston Reservoir and the Peace Canyon Dam.

 A brand-new visitor centre experience at W.A.C.
 Bennett Dam is now open.
 We invite you to see our new exhibits and experience a guided tour with incredible views of the dam and reservoir.

 The Visitor Centre overlooks the Williston Reservoir and offers a one-of-a-kind guided tour through the W.A.C.
 Bennett Dam and powerhouse.